shirelepfl/CMT-Project/docs/Report.md

 For each coefficient value, we relied on sources listed in the README file.

-For our simulation time we chose 4 months so about 120 days; this value corresponds to a good "intermediate growth" time to reach the tumor doubling time, https://pubmed.ncbi.nlm.nih.gov/8072198/ .
+For our simulation time we chose 4 months so about 120 days; this value corresponds to a good "intermediate growth" time to reach the tumor doubling time [1].

 The 3D computational grid contains 60 points in each spatial dimension, covering a physical domain of 120 mm in size.
 The simulation uses a time step of 5 days.